 Zinc carbon batteries

 Zinc carbon share of organized manufacturers is estimated to have remained same.
-TheGST related market apprehensions dented the purchase andsales which lead to reduction in its production quantity.
-Its impact on secondary sales isforecasted to be at 98%.
+TheGST related market apprehensions dented the purchase and sales which lead to reduction inits production quantity due to its impact on secondary sales to some extent in the lastquarter.